ZuzaLilo/Coding_Challenge/README.md

 ## How to use

+1. For testing purposes to get statistics more often change interval in init_scheduler()
+    - For example to seconds=60

-1. General JSON POST requests send to '/' endpoint (NOTE: Need to provide a customer_id as a header!
+2. General JSON POST requests send to '/' endpoint (NOTE: Need to provide a customer_id as a header!
 For example: 1)

     - Send POST request with customer_id header to: [http://127.0.0.1:5000/](http://127.0.0.1:5000/)